 ** As of May 2013, RHM's submission and peer review system has moved online: http://ees.elsevier.com/rhm.
 All submissions must be received through this system. **

 All submissions must go through the editorial review process described below, even though authors are sometimes invited to submit papers.

-Papers on the theme of a particular journal issue are considered for inclusion in that issue only.
-Non-theme papers are published as soon as space allows.
-Almost all accepted papers are published within a year of submission, most in the first issue following the date of submission.
-All submissions are reviewed by the editor first.
+For detailed information about the submissions process, please see our Submission Guidelines below.
+All submissions are reviewed by an editor first.
 Only papers being considered for publication will be sent for peer review.
-Two peer reviews will be obtained prior to a decision on acceptance.
-If the editor thinks a paper needs substantial re-writing before it can be sent for peer review, she will suggest how it should be revised.
+At least two peer reviews will be obtained prior to a decision on acceptance.
+If the editor thinks a paper needs substantial re-writing before it can be sent for peer review, we will suggest how it should be revised.

-RHM operates a system of open peer review, so that authors and reviewers know each others' names.
+RHM operates a system of open peer review, so that authors and reviewers know each other's names.
 Most reviewers and authors find this a positive experience; reviews are much more constructive, and new contacts and mutual sharing of information can take place.
 However, there are legitimate reasons why a review might better be done anonymously and RHM is happy to honour such a request.

 Photographs and other visualsCopyright

 All co-authors will be sent a PDF of the published paper by e-mail, from which they can print as many copies as they need, and all co-authors will receive a year's free subscription that includes the journal issue in which their paper is published.
 Offprints are not provided.